jhrcook/100DaysOfPython/README.md

 Eventually I switched over to just using jupyter in the browser and everything was much better.
 I continued preparing the data for running the model.
 We looked at correlations and visualized the data to help get an understanding of what features may be worth maintaining.

+**Day 31 - November 20, 2019:**
+I finsihed the data preparation for the housing data where I learned about using and creating Scikit-Learn transformers and pipelines.